26 Real Estate Terms You Need to Know Before Buying a House

 A walk-through gives the buyer time to inspect the property before closing to ensure it’s in the same condition as it was when they made an offer.
 If repairs or replacements were part of the contract, it’s also a time to check the repairs and replacements are to your specifications.
 “Once the settlement is complete, the home and any issues and concerns you previously had are yours now,” says Sniscak.

 A third party will hold your escrow funds (including the earnest money deposit) in an account until all the documents, deposits, and other loose ends are tied up to the satisfaction of parties involved.
 Escrow also applies to mortgage terms.
 “It is an agreement whereby the borrower adds a specified amount for taxes and hazard insurance to their regular monthly mortgage payment.
 The money goes into an escrow account out of which the lender pays the taxes and insurance when they come due,” says Trickey.
-Make sure you know about these taxes if you’re buying a house.

 Three business days prior to closing, you’ll get a five-page form with all the details and fine print about your mortgage loan, including the loan terms, projected monthly payments, and other fees and costs involved to get your mortgage.
 “This three-day window allows you time to compare your final terms and costs to those estimated in the Loan Estimate that you previously received from the lender.
 The three days also gives you time to ask your lender any questions before you go to the closing table,” explains Trickey.
 Renting a moving truck?
 Don’t forget to take a picture of this before you load the first box.